captionpoint/captionpoint-plays/THE-ROOMMATE.md

 I'll just
 I'll try again.
 (She hangs up.
 A beat.)
 (A deep breath.
-Resolvel)
+Resolve!)
 (She picks up the phone again.
-Dias.)
+Dials.)
-IE. Yes.
+Hi.
+Yes.
 I'm calling back.
-Yes, for Amanda.
+Ye s , for Amanda.
-Yes I know you said that
+C.Ye s I know you said that
-but we both know she told you to say that and right nm she's there standing behind you and you're darting her kind of wide-eyed looks like WHAT DO I DO ABOUT THIS and she's shaking her head and biting her fingemails so you know what
+but we both know she told you to say that and right now she's there standing behind you and you're darting her kind of wide-eyed looks
+C.like WHAT DO I DO ABOUT THIS and she's shaking her head and biting her fingernails
+38
+so you know what
 I do want to leave a message.
 You tell my daughter that I'm doing it.
 She thinks I can't do it but I'm doing it.